umeshmehtre/Healthcare-Chatbot/README.md

   - “Does the patient have a history of diabetes?”
 - the system retrieves answers directly from the patient’s records

-This does not replace clinical judgment — it saves time and reduces manual searching.
+This **does not replace clinical judgment** — it saves time and reduces manual searching.

+---

 ## How does the system work?
 (Simple explanation)